 Use the table to determine the correct Dogi Size for the jacket.
 For example, for Chest Size 104 cm, the Dogi Size will be 4, but for 107 cm, it will be 4L.
 In borderline cases, say the 105-106 cm range, it's personal taste: some aikidoka choose a larger size (4L instead of 4) for comfort and a bigger profile.

-Please note that your current dogi size may not be a reliable reference since sizing is different for the other suppliers and, in any event, varies across their models.
+Please note that your current dogi size will almost certainly not be a reliable reference since sizing is different for the other suppliers and--even for them--varies from model to model.

 BODY STRUCTURE: Our fitting method works well since the upper body--the torso--is usually more or less tubular with the Chest Size roughly 10-15 cm greater than the waist.
 For other body structures, the solutions are simple.